thorlancaster/piwifi/README.md

 ## Troubleshooting
 * Make sure that whatever interface you are using for the AP interface is Access Point capable (tested with the official RPi wifi dongle)
 * Make sure that the source interface is connected to the internet.
 It sometimes disconnects when the hotspot is started for the first time.
+* Unplug and replug the dongle used for wlan1 to make sure that it is actually wlan1
 * If the above does not work, feel free to post an issue.
 * Tested on a fresh install of Raspbian Jessie with a generic dongle as wlan0 and the offical Rpi dongle as wlan1.